-If your vehicle has the 2.4L L4 engine (VIN Code B) or the 2.0L Supercharged engine (VIN Code P), use premium unleaded gasoline with a posted octane rating of 91 or higher.
+If your vehicle has the 2.4L L4 engine (VIN Code B), use premium unleaded gasoline with a posted octane rating of 91 or higher.
 You may also use regular unleaded gasoline rated at 87 octane or higher, but your vehicle's acceleration may be slightly reduced, and you may notice a slight audible knocking noise, commonly referred to as spark knock.
 If the octane is less than 87, you may notice a heavy knocking noise when you drive.
 If this occurs, use a gasoline rated at 87 octane or higher as soon as possible.
 Otherwise, you might damage your engine.
 If you are using gasoline rated at 87 octane or higher and you hear heavy knocking, your engine needs service.